jmau111-org/wireless_security/README.md

 #### BlueBorne hacks

-[These hacks](https://www.armis.com/research/blueborne/) spread over the air (airborne) and don't even require attackers to pair with the targeted device, and can work even if the device is not in discoverable mode!
+[These hacks](https://www.armis.com/research/blueborne/) spread over the air (airborne) and don't even require attackers to pair with the targeted device, and can succeed even if the device is not in discoverable mode!

 ## How to protect wireless connections